 How To Determine Your Role and Tier – Tips And Frequently Encountered Issues

+It’s clear now (yes?) that your role and tier is important to know when protecting your mechanics lien rights.
+Now the question is how do you determine your role and tier?
 In 99% of the cases, as I alluded to above, the issue is very simple.
 It is usually very clear whether you are the prime contractor, the subcontractor, the sub-subcontractor or the material supplier.
-It’s similarily clear whether you are on the first tier (sub to prime) or the second tier (sup or supplier to sub), and so on.
+It’s similarly clear whether you are on the first tier (sub to prime) or the second tier (sup or supplier to sub), and so on.

 Here are some frequently encountered issues, however, that make the question hazy.